skip to Main Content

 Gender Identity and Expression

-BCFE is committed to providing a welcoming, gender-inclusive working and learning environment where every member of the campus community will be treated with respect and dignity irrespective of their gender identity, gender expression and sex characteristics.
+The college is committed to providing a welcoming, gender-inclusive working and learning environment where every member of the campus community will be treated with respect and dignity irrespective of their gender identity, gender expression and sex characteristics.

 Changing recorded name and/or gender

 As you know, students must provide proof of identity at registration and this is then matched to official SOLAS, DEASP and DFHERIS records.
-If you wish to change your gender and/or your name/email address on official BCFE’s systems and Certification the following documents are needed.
+If you wish to change your gender and/or your name/email address on official college systems and Certification the following documents are needed.

 • Gender Marker, check your document Certificate for Gender Change